Customs and traditions of the Chinese People

 Chinese Tea

 Chinese tea is the drink of choice.
 Only on special occasions is alcohol taken.
-There are traditional tea-houses dotted over China, many in Sichuan, here friends can sit and chat for hours with an indefinite supply of tea.
+There are traditional tea-houses dotted over China, (but fewer more recently) especially in Sichuan, here friends can sit and chat for hours with an indefinite supply of tea.
 The protocol is to lift the lid of the teapot to request that it is refilled with hot water.
 When it has been recharged you serve all the other people at the table and yourself last.

 Foreigners